Skip Ribbon Commands

 How does sickle cell disease affect children?

-In children with sickle cell disease, a protein called hemoglobin that carries oxygen inside the red blood cells forms chains that clump together and cause the red blood cell to be shaped like a crescent moon or the letter C―called a sickle cell.
+In children with sickle cell disease, a protein called hemoglobin that carries oxygen inside the red blood cells forms chains that clump together.
+This causes the red blood cell to be shaped like a crescent moon or a sickle tool.

 Compared to normal red blood cells that are disk-shaped and flexible, sickled cells are stiff, sticky and fragile.
-They break apart and leave the blood stream sooner than normal red blood cells.
-This results in blocking of normal blood flow, preventing blood, and the oxygen it carries, to get to everywhere in the body.
+They break apart more easily than normal red blood cells, stick together and damage the blood vessels.
+This results in areas of blocked blood flow, inflammation (swelling) and less oxygen getting to tissues in the body.

 Image Source: U.S. National Library of Medicine